Laurie San Martin

 Recent accolades include an award from the American Academy of Arts and Letters in 2018, and a 2016 Guggenheim Fellowship.
 Past recognitions include a fellowship from the Fromm Foundation, the American Academy of Arts and Letters, League of Composers-ISCM, the International Alliance for Women in Music, and the ASCAP Morton Gould Young Composer’s Awards.
 As a composition fellow, she has attended the MacDowell Colony, the Montalvo Artist Residency, Yaddo, Atlantic Center for the Arts, Norfolk Contemporary Chamber Music Festival and the Composers Conference at Wellesley College.

 Laurie holds a PhD from Brandeis University in Theory and Composition.
-She has taught at Clark University and is currently Professor and Chair of Music at the University of California, Davis.
+She has taught at Clark University and is currently Professor of Music at the University of California, Davis.
 Her music can be found on the New Focus Recordings Label of Music from the Association for the Promotion of New Music (APNM), Left Coast Chamber Ensemble’s “San Francisco Premieres” CD, released in 2005 and a recent Ravello CD “Tangos for Piano” performed by Amy Briggs.